ash-project/ash/documentation/tutorials/get-started.md

 What you've seen above barely scratches the surface of what Ash can do.
 In a lot of ways, it will look very similar to other tools that you've seen.
 If all that you ever used was the above, then realistically you won't see much benefit to using Ash.

-Where Ash shines however, is all of the tools that can operate on your resources.
+Where Ash shines however, is all of the tools that can work *with* your resources.
 You have the ability to extend the framework yourself, and apply consistent design patterns that enable unparalleled efficiency, power and flexibility as your application grows.

 #### Get Help